nfproc/MINIFIVE/README.md

 top module.
 They can be done by executing GHDL twice on the `testbench` directory, with the following arguments:

->     GHDL -a -fexplicit -fsynopsys ..\alu.vhdl ..\decoder.vhdl ..\regfile.vhdl ..\signextend.vhdl ..\minifive.vhdl program.vhdl datamemory.vhdl minifive_test.vhdl
+>     GHDL -a -fexplicit -fsynopsys ..\alu.vhdl ..\branch.vhdl ..\decoder.vhdl ..\immextend.vhdl ..\regfile.vhdl ..\minifive.vhdl program.vhdl datamemory.vhdl minifive_test.vhdl
 >     GHDL -r -fexplicit -fsynopsys MINIFIVE_TEST --ieee-asserts=disable --stop-time=1ms

 By default, the test bench has been set up to execute the `fibonacci`